-Growing mushrooms on straw is another easy way, more about this on the page 'Growing mushrooms on substrate'.
+Growing mushrooms on straw or wood chips is another easy way, more about this on the page 'Growing mushrooms on substrate'.

 The mushroom is the fruiting body of a fungus.
 The fungus (mycelium) can be compared to a root system.
 It takes nutrients from the environment, allowing the fungus to grow.